From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 Seed Age and Quality

-Older seeds or those that have been stored under poor conditions may have a lower germination rate.
+Older seeds or those stored under poor conditions may have a lower germination rate.
 Always check the expiration date on your seed packets, and store unused seeds in a cool, dry place.

 Pests and Diseases